 - Curbside pickup times, which consumers rate as a key purchase criteria, can be reduced with ALPR, and additional curbside capacity created.

 - Service experiences can be personalized (e.g., recognize a car as it pulls into a service lane at an auto dealership) improving customer loyalty and staff productivity.

 - In the next article we’ll cover deployment of ALPR with open source Kubernetes in a store environment.

 We’ll provide a quick overview of Automatic License Plate Recognition (ALPR), also known as Automatic Number Plate Recognition (ANPR).
 We’ll then cover how retailers can use ALPR to enhance curbside pickup, drive thru and service experiences for retailer customers.
-In Part 2 we provide a technical tutorial on how to deploy ALPR in a quick service restaurant environment using Platform9 Managed Kubernetes as part of a software-driven store strategy.

 What is Automatic License Plate Recognition (ALPR)?